Electrum Discovery (CVE:ELY) Trading Down 14.3% – Should You Sell?

-Shares of Electrum Discovery Corp (CVE:ELY – Get Free Report) fell 14.3% during trading on Saturday .
+Electrum Discovery Corp (CVE:ELY – Get Free Report) shares traded down 14.3% during mid-day trading on Saturday .
 The stock traded as low as C$0.06 and last traded at C$0.06.
 741,900 shares were traded during mid-day trading, an increase of 77% from the average session volume of 420,225 shares.
 The stock had previously closed at C$0.07.

 Electrum Discovery Stock Performance